-Known as one of the five "Loew's wonder theaters," the Loew's Jersey Theater was designed by George and C.W.
+One of the five "Loew's wonder theaters," the Loew's Jersey Theater was designed by George and C.W.
 Rapp for theater chain owner Marcus Loew, one of the founders of MGM Studios.
 An entertainment entrepreneur, Loew claimed, "I don't sell tickets to movies . . .
-I sell tickets to theaters" (qtd. in Deering).
+I sell tickets to theaters" (quoted in Deering).
 He was also the founder of MGM Studios.
-The lavishly decorated Jersey City theater cost over $2 million and opened on September 28, 1929, a month prior to the stock market crash.
+The lavishly decorated Jersey City theater cost over $2 million and opened on September 28, 1929, a month before the stock market crash.
 The Loew's Corporation installed a Robert Morton Wonder Organ in the Jersey City theater and four other theaters in Brooklyn, Bronx, Queens, and Manhattan.

 The theater's three-story oval lobby is heightened by a rotunda sustained by faux marble columns and gilded arches.
-A 14.5-foot Czechoslovakian crystal chandelier, an antique French Buhl clock in the foyer, gold leaf mirrors and red carpeting were part of the décor that created an other world atmosphere after one entered the bronze doors.
-Two curving staircases leads to the second-floor landing and balcony adorned with art and statuary.
+A 14.5-foot Czechoslovakian crystal chandelier, an antique French Buhl clock in the foyer, gold leaf mirrors, and red carpeting were part of the décor that created an otherworld atmosphere after one entered the bronze doors.
+Two curving staircases lead to the second-floor landing and balcony adorned with art and statuary.

 Deering, Sally.
 "Waking a Sleeping Giant," Gold Coast, July 19-July 26, 1991.

 "Now Playing: A Grand Movie House Restored."
 New York Times 8 November 1998.